celestiaorg/celestia-node/docs/adr/adr-006-fraud-service.md

    // Subscribe allows to subscribe on pub sub topic by it's type.
    // Subscribe should register pub-sub validator on topic.
    Subscribe(ctx context.Context, proofType ProofType) (Subscription, error)
-   // RegisterUnmarshaller registers unmarshller for particular ProofType.
+   // RegisterUnmarshaller registers unmarshaller for the given ProofType.
-   // If there is no umarshaller for `ProofType` then `Subscribe` should return an error.
+   // If there is no umarshaller for `ProofType`, then `Subscribe` returns an error.
    RegisterUnmarshaller(proofType ProofType, f proofUnmarshaller) error }
 ```